browserengineering/book/book/accessibility.md

 [hover-pseudo]: https://developer.mozilla.org/en-US/docs/Web/CSS/:hover

-* *Alert updates*: Right now, the screen-reader immediately reads an alert when an element gains the `alert` role.
+* *Alert updates*: Right now, the screen reader immediately reads an alert when an element gains the `alert` role.
 But if that element's contents change, the alert isn't re-read.
 In real browsers, changes to an alert cause the alert to be re-read.
 Implement that in your